 Many of the existing State Committees have a long-established role within Wisconsin registered apprenticeship and are enduring.
-However, the need for a new state committee may arise when one of three circumstances occurs:
+However, the need for a new State Committee may arise when one of three circumstances occurs:

-- 1) two or more standing state committees merge into a single committee; - 2) one or more occupations overseen by an existing state committee are extracted into a new state committee of a more appropriate scope; or - 3) a new apprenticeship program is developed for one or more related occupations that are outside the scope of an existing standing state committee.
+- 1) two or more standing state committees merge into a single committee; - 2) one or more occupations overseen by an existing State Committee are extracted into a new State Committee of a more appropriate scope; or - 3) a new apprenticeship program is developed for one or more related occupations that are outside the scope of a standing State Committee.

 When the Bureau identifies a need for a State Committee, or a request is made of the Bureau to establish one, the Bureau works to identify organizations that represent a cross-section of employers and employees in that occupation or industry.
-Willing organizations are asked to nominate representatives for the State Committee.
-The Bureau will assign an equal number of employer and employee representatives from the recommendations and encourage a membership that is representative in respect to both geography and demographics.
+Willing organizations are asked to make member nominations for the State Committee.
+The Bureau will assign an equal number of employer and employee members from the recommendations and encourage a membership that is representative in respect to both geography and demographics.